 And how about that ski-hill?
 35 bucks a day for the longest T-bar in history, approximately 20 runs and about 1600 vertical feet.
 Can't be beat.

-My friend and co-worker who actually grew up in Duncan!
-He reminds me of home, and his wife lets me ride their little horse whenever I want.
+of home, and his wife lets me ride their little horse whenever I want.

 Mt.
 Pope Provincial Park with a summit that permits 360 degree viewing of the surrounding landscape and numerous lakes.
 I've already hiked it more times than most of the people that grew up here.